allisonznl/allisonznl.github.io/_posts/2020-11-12-XKCD-dinosaurs.md

 ---
 layout: post
 title:  "Dinosaurs and XKCD"
-tags: [Numerical Analysis, dinosaurs, optimization]
+tag: Applied Math
+featured: true
-featured_image_thumbnail:
+featured_image_thumbnail: assets/images/posts/2020/XKCD-dinosaurs/raptors_xkcd.png
 featured_image:
 ---

 In this post, I find the solution to a problem found in an XKCD comic involving raptors attacking a human.
-The goal is to find the optimal action for a human who is surrounded by three raptors positioned in an equilateral triangle.
+The goal was to find the optimal action for a human who is surrounded by three raptors positioned in an equilateral triangle.
+The problem appears in an XKCD comic at <https://xkcd.com/135/>.

 <center><img src="assets/images/posts/2020/XKCD-dinosaurs/raptors_xkcd.png" width="400px"></center>

-The problem above appears in an XKCD comic at <https://xkcd.com/135/>.

 ## Question 2
 Let the human position be $\boldsymbol{h}(t) \in \mathbb{R}^2$ and a raptor's position $\boldsymbol{r}(t) \in \mathbb{R}^2$.